Dragonmonk111/layer-sdk/localnode/DEMO.md

 # rebuild the component
 (cd ../.. && ./scripts/build_wasi.sh)

+# Testable is optional if you want to try the next step
+# Do not use for production deployments
 cargo run -- wasmatic deploy --name demo1 \
     --wasm-source ../../components/cavs_square.wasm  \
+    --testable \
     --task $LOCAL_TASK_QUEUE_ADDRESS
 ```